jarmokortetjarvi/l10n-finland/README.rst

 =============================

 Common Finnish invoice payment terms.

-Please note that this module will remove the default payment terms.
+**Please note that this module will remove the default payment terms!**

 * Adds a sequence to payment terms for ordering.
 * Adds and unique code to terms for easier searching